 If you’re planning to purchase a vehicle or refinance your current auto loan, you may be considering financial services from a company called LightStream.
-But is this loan provider the best option for you?
+But is a LightStream auto loan the best option for you?

 LightStream offers products and services that meet a variety of consumer needs, including purchase loans and refinancing for cars, homes, medical bills, and even weddings.
 In this review, we take a closer look at LightStream’s auto loans, explaining the application process, loan details, and LightStream’s customer reputation.